Tembrel/expressions/README.md

-This repository contains a Java framework for evaluating and formatting double-precision expressions with constants, variables, unary and binary operations, and binding variables to expressions, with support for evaluation and string representation.
+This repository contains a Java framework for evaluating and formatting double-precision expressions with constants, variables, unary and binary operations, and binding variables to expressions, with support for evaluation, formatting (string representation), and parsing.

 The framework is extensible in two ways:

 1. New operations can be added beyond the basic set provided here.
+   Optionally, new expression subtypes can be created that add methods to apply these new operations.
-1. New functions over composite expressions can be added beyond evaluation string representation.
+1. New transformations of expressions can be added beyond evaluation and formatting as string, e.g., compilation to bytecode.

-### Parsing

-Parsing of string representations is planned but not yet supported.

 ## API usage

-Intended use cases and how the API can be applied to meet them.
+### Basic usage

 ## Building